FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 If you believe you found a bug, please report the [issue](https://github.com/FuelLabs/fuels-ts/issues/new/choose) to the team.

+### `MATCHER_NOT_FOUND`

+When a matcher is not found for a given Sway type.

+Check that the Sway type is correct and exists in the ABI.

 ### `MAX_INPUTS_EXCEEDED`

 When the number of transaction inputs exceeds the maximum limit allowed by the blockchain.